check-spelling/check-spelling-docs/Configuration.md

 They're really words, just not in the ancient base dictionary.
 They might not be used today in your project, but there's no reason for the spell checker to complain to a contributor tomorrow because it's foreseeable that they might be.

 Some candidates:

-* every html tag & attribute,
+* every html tag & attribute
 * the name of everyone in your company (and the name of your company)
 * names of css attributes/properties
 * C or JavaScript reserved words